PingOne Advanced Identity Cloud

 You can also override the default collection-level variables by creating a Postman Environment.
 Use the same variable names as the Required variable values.

-This is useful if you have more than one Identity Cloud tenant, as you can configure the connection and username values as separate environments in Postman.
+This is useful if you have more than one Advanced Identity Cloud tenant, as you can configure the connection and username values as separate environments in Postman.

 You can also enter potentially sensitive values in an environment to keep them separate from the collection.
 This means you can share the collection without sharing your credentials.